-If the documentation refers you to information about your computer's I/O addresses, system interrupt requests (IRQs), or DMA channel assignments, see "Appendix A: Specification tables".
+If the documentation refers you to information about your computer's I/O addresses, system interrupt requests (IRQs), or DMA channel assignments, see "Appendix A: Memory module placement."

 For conflicts with system resources used by adapter cards

 If you install new hardware in your system, it might attempt to use a system resource that is already assigned.